 Love Support Unite empowers communities to become self-sufficient, with a leg-up rather than a hand-out.
 We create self-sufficiency and food security through funding integrated community-based projects based around education, nutrition, enterprise and healthcare.
-Primarily though Africa Vision in Malawi.
+Primarily with Africa Vision in Malawi.

 The average school leaving age is 11 years old in Malawi.
 92% of teenagers don’t complete secondary school, with less than 1% achieving education after secondary school.